Nicholasdgiles/nicholasgiles.github.io/_posts/2021-11-10-plantcare.markdown

 <img src="http://nicholasgiles.com/assets/images/plantcare/product_mock.jpg" class="bigger-image" alt="Plantcare Assistant Hero Image" />

 ### Research Methodologies
-We conducted a cultural probe, survey, and user enactments over the course of the semester to learn more about plantcare and the people who do plantcare work.
+I decided to conduct a cultural probe, survey, and user enactments over the course of the project to learn more about plantcare and the people who do plantcare work.

 ### Cultural Probe
 I conducted a cultural probe in order to learn what motivates people to care for plants and how they feel about plant care.
 The study was done virtually to ensure safety during the COVID-19 pandemic.
 In order to mitigate any impact on the data, I created graphical representations of the probe materials to help users get a better feel for what was being asked of them.